N3VEM/OpenShack-ShackBox/packages_and_applications/packages.md

 I installed this package using the GUI gdebi package manager.

 ### Slack
 This is becoming pretty common for communication amoung different groups.
-We use it in POTA to keep in touch with other admins and participants.
+I used the most as a volunteer for POTA to keep in touch with other admins and participants.
 Installed from .deb.
 [Download here](https://slack.com/downloads/linux)

 Installed with gdebi gui application.